 In addition to his litigation practice, Gerald is also an experienced mediator.
-He is a member of both the Commercial Mediation Panel and Commercial Arbitration Panel of the American Arbitration Association and has served as a federal adjunct settlement judge for the Northern District of Oklahoma since 1992 and for Tulsa County’s Early Settlement Program since 2009.
-He has also previously served as a temporary judge on the Oklahoma Court of Appeals (attorney-staffed panels) and as a special master in federal court reviewing documents seized pursuant to search warrant for attorney-client privilege.
+He has been a member of both the Commercial Mediation Panel and Commercial Arbitration Panel of the American Arbitration Association and has served as an adjunct settlement judge for the U.S District Court for the Northern District of Oklahoma since 1992 and for Tulsa County’s Early Settlement Program since 2009.
+He has also previously served as a temporary judge on the Oklahoma Court of Appeals (attorney-staffed panels) and as a Special Master in federal court reviewing documents seized pursuant to search warrant for attorney-client privilege.

-- Obtained defense verdict, reliance damages on counterclaim, and attorneys fees on behalf of a retail merchant accused of breach of contract in a commercial lease dispute.
-Oklahoma Court of Civil Appeals affirmed the judgment and awarded additional damages, plus appeal-related attorneys fees.
+- Secured defense verdict, reliance damages on counterclaim, and attorneys’ fees on behalf of a retail merchant accused of breach of contract in a commercial lease dispute after non-jury trial.
+Oklahoma Court of Civil Appeals affirmed the judgment and awarded additional damages, plus appeal-related attorneys’ fees.

-- Obtained confidential settlement as lead attorney on behalf of individual plaintiff alleging co-authorship and joint ownership in copyrightable computer software and for breach of fiduciary duties and other business torts arising from alleged unfulfilled promises to share proceeds upon sale of controlling interest in computer software company.
+- Obtained confidential settlement as lead attorney on behalf of individual plaintiff alleging co-authorship and joint ownership in copyrightable computer software and for breach of fiduciary duties and other business torts arising from unfulfilled promises to share proceeds of sale of controlling interest in computer software company.

-- Successfully appealed to the Oklahoma Supreme Court an arbitration decision enforcing a non-compete provision of a cardiovascular surgeon’s employment agreement under Oklahoma’s restraint of trade statute.
+- Successfully appealed to the Oklahoma Supreme Court an arbitration decision enforcing a non-compete provision of a cardiovascular surgeon’s employment agreement in violation of Oklahoma’s restraint of trade statute.
 Cardiovascular Surgical Specialists, Corp. v.
-Mammana, 2002 OK 27, 61 P.3d 210.
+Mammana, 2002 OK 27, 61 P.3d 210

-- Brought suit for breach of environmental warranties and representations contained in asset purchase agreement on behalf of buyer and obtained confidential settlement of litigation concerning the purchase of a transfer, storage, and dispoal facility (TSDF) and water treatment plant.
+- Brought suit for breach of environmental warranties and representations contained in asset purchase agreement on behalf of buyer and obtained confidential settlement of litigation concerning the purchase of a transfer, storage and disposal facility (TSDF) and water treatment plant.